nnethercote/perf-book/src/heap-allocations.md

 ## Profiling

-If a general-purpose profiler shows `malloc`, `free`, and related functions as hot, then it is likely worth trying to reduce the allocation rate.
+If a general-purpose profiler shows `malloc`, `free`, and related functions as hot, then it is likely worth trying to reduce the allocation rate and/or using an alternative allocator.

 [DHAT] is an excellent profiler to use when reducing allocation rates.
 It precisely identifies hot allocation sites and their allocation rates.
 Exact